 Starting with possible release dates, it's worth giving you a bit of background.
 While GTA 5 released in 2013, Rockstar couldn't immediately turn its full attention to developing a sequel.
 It apparently did start work on GTA 6 in 2014, but meanwhile had the small matter of Red Dead Redemption 2 to make, let alone the PC, PS4 and Xbox One versions of GTA 5, and the PC and Google Stadia versions of Red Dead Redemption 2.

 All of those take work, but are now out of the way.
 That's the logic applied to a recent leak, purportedly from a playtester who's been in contact with GTA 6 during development.
-That source, which remains uncorroborated, suggests that Rockstar is aiming for a late 2020 or 2021 release date.
+That source, which remains uncorroborated, suggests that Rockstar is aiming for a 2021 release date.

-Indeed, recent rumours suggest that a 2020 teaser announcement could be close, thanks to some strange artwork teases posted by the developer and a "private" video found lurking on its YouTube channel.
-This makes us further feel it'll be fully released in 2021 - or even 2022, taking Rockstar's trademark delays into account.
+Nonetheless, recent rumours suggest that a 2021 teaser announcement could be close, thanks to some strange artwork teases posted by the developer and a "private" video found lurking on its YouTube channel.
+Still, we think it's most likely that the game will be fully released in 2022, taking Rockstar's trademark delays into account.